wyn430/starter-hugo-academic/content/manuscript/st-gasnet-spatiotemporal-prediction-of-atmospheric-dispersion-clouds-using-deep-learning/index.md

   - Nipun Gunawardena
   - Donald D. Lucas
   - Xiaowei Yue
-publication: IEEE Transactions on Neural Network and Learning System (under review)
+publication: IEEE Transactions on Neural Networks and Learning Systems (under review)
 abstract: A better understanding of how atmospherically dispersed plumes propagate through complex environments such as urban areas is important for many applications, including analyzing the smoke caused by wildfires, leakage